Is Personal Injury Law The Same As Medical Malpractice?

 - Over two hundred thousand people die annually due to medical malpractices.

 - Less than 15% of surviving individuals file a medical malpractice claim.

 The above statistics are quite discouraging.
-It is advisable to work with an experienced attorney who will focus on both personal injury and medical malpractice.
+It is advisable to work with an experienced attorney who will focus on both personal injury and medical malpractice, if you have suffered injuries due to medical mistakes, some of the best lawyers for medical errors in Houston are more than prepared to represent you in court.
 Such an attorney will assist you in gathering relevant information that will be used in the case.
 Additionally, he or she is knowledgeable in the statute of limitations.
 This is necessary for establishing the right time to file for a claim which is mostly between one to six years after the malpractice has occurred.

 Many states have changed their laws with regards to the start date of a malpractice case which differs from a personal injury suit.
 In personal injury cases, the suit starts on the day of the injury while in medical malpractices, the lawsuit begins at the time in which the negligence is discovered.

 OUR INJURY LAW FIRM